weaviate/weaviate-benchmarking/benchmarker/README.md

 Use "benchmarker [command] --help" for more information about a command.
 ```

-Once you picked the command you're interested in, you can again use the help command to learn about the flags, for example running `benchmarker dataset -h` results in the following output:
+Once you picked the command you're interested in, you can again use the help command to learn about the flags, for example running `benchmarker ann-benchmark -h` results in the following output:

 ```
-Specify an existing dataset as a list of query vectors in a .json file to parse the query vectors and then query them with the specified parallelism
+Run a gRPC benchmark on an hdf5 file in the format of ann-benchmarks.com

 Usage:
-  benchmarker dataset [flags]
+  benchmarker ann-benchmark [flags]

 Flags:
+  -a, --api string           The API to use on benchmarks (default "grpc") -b, --batchSize int        Batch size for insert operations (default 1000) -c, --className string     Class name for testing (default "Vector") -d, --distance string      Set distance metric (mandatory)
-  -a, --api string         The API to use on benchmarks (default "graphql") -c, --className string   The Weaviate class to run the benchmark against -f, --format string      Output format, one of [text, json] (default "text") -h, --help               help for dataset
+      --efArray string       Array of ef parameters as comma separated list (default "16,24,32,48,64,96,128,256,512") --efConstruction int   Set Weaviate efConstruction parameter (default 256) (default 256) --existingSchema       Leave the schema as-is (default false) -f, --format string        Output format, one of [text, json] (default "text") -h, --help                 help for ann-benchmark
+      --httpOrigin string    The http origin for Weaviate (only used if grpc enabled) (default "localhost:8080") --labels string        Labels of format key1=value1,key2=value2,...
-  -l, --limit int          Set the query limit (top_k) (default 10) -u, --origin string      The origin that Weaviate is running at (default "http://localhost:8080") -o, --output string      Filename for an output file.
-If none provided, output to stdout only -p, --parallel int       Set the number of parallel threads which send queries (default 8) -q, --queries string     Point to the queries file, (.json) -w, --where string       An entire where filter as a string
+  -l, --limit int            Set the query limit / k (default 10) (default 10)
+      --maxConnections int   Set Weaviate efConstruction parameter (default 16) (default 16) -u, --origin string        The gRPC origin that Weaviate is running at (default "localhost:50051") -o, --output string        Filename for an output file.
+If none provided, output to stdout only -p, --parallel int         Set the number of parallel threads which send queries (default 10) --pq                   Enable product quantization (default false)
+      --pqRatio uint         Set PQ segments = dimensions / ratio (must divide evenly default 4) (default 4) -q, --query                Do not import data and only run query tests --queryDuration int    Instead of querying the test dataset once, query for the specified duration in seconds (default 0)
+      --shards int           Set number of Weaviate shards (default 1) --tenant string        Tenant name to use
+      --trainingLimit int    Set PQ trainingLimit (default 100000) (default 100000) -v, --vectors string       Path to the hdf5 file containing the vectors

 ```

 ### Installation / Running the CLI